 Replace the Melted Safety Valve Right Away

 Some people may wonder if they can wait to replace the safety valve.
 Don’t wait.
 Pressure cooker safety valves don’t cost much to replace, and they serve as one of the most important safety features of a pressure cooker.
-Never forgetting this device’s infamous reputation for exploding, pressure cookers need the safety valve to keep you safe.
+Never forgetting this device’s infamous reputation for exploding, pressure cookers need a safety valve to keep you safe.
 You don’t want the pressure cooker to explode without warning.

 When the pressure cooker’s safety valve goes out, it gives you an advanced warning.
 Without it, you’d have no way to tell.
 Most modern pressure cookers will turn on the safety valve light once steam exits it as another warning.
 You can use that to lower the temperature before the safety valve would melt, causing an explosion.